martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 * The most significant bit MUST be 1.

-* The third and fourth most significant bits must be zero.
+* The third and fourth most significant bits MUST be zero.

 * The first field after the Source Connection ID MUST be a variable-length integer including the length of a token.